Main Reason Businesses Fail

 According to the Small Business Administration, the number one reason for most business failures is a lack of capital or funding.
 To ensure business success, every business owner needs to understand the role cash plays in their business.
 As a financial advisor, educating clients about the key cash metrics is crucial to help them make prudent financial decisions and succeed in the long run.

 Cash flow, net cash flow, and cash conversion cycle are the top three cash monitoring metrics.
 Cash flow is the money moving in and out of a business.
-Net cash flow is the difference between cash inflows and outflows in a period, and cash conversion cycle measures the time it takes for a business’s investments to become sales and revenue.
+Net cash flow is the difference between cash inflows and outflows in a period, and the cash conversion cycle measures the time it takes for a business’s investments to become sales and revenue.

 Cash Flow